Argentina–Iran relations

-Argentina–Iran relations are the diplomatic relations between the Argentine Republic and the Islamic Republic of Iran.
+Argentina and Iran maintain diplomatic relations.
 Initially, relations between both nations were cordial; however, relations strained after the bombings of the Israeli embassy in Buenos Aires in 1992 and against the Asociación Mutual Israelita Argentina (AMIA) in 1994, also in Buenos Aires.
 Since then, the Argentine government has accused Iran and its proxies for attacks on its territory.

 Both nations are members of the Group of 15, Group of 24, Group of 77 and the United Nations.

 History

 Early relations

 The Shah Mohammad Reza Pahlavi on an official visit to Argentina, along with Argentine President Arturo Umberto Illia; May 1965.

 In 1902, Argentina and Iran (at the time known as Persia) established diplomatic relations.
 In 1935 Iran opened a resident embassy in Buenos Aires, its first diplomatic mission in Latin America.
 In 1948, Argentina opened an embassy in Tehran.

 In May 1965, Shah Mohammad Reza Pahlavi paid an official visit to Argentina and met with Argentine President Arturo Umberto Illia.
 While in Argentina, the Shah was awarded the Order of the Liberator General San Martín, Argentina's highest decoration.

 In the 1970s, due to the internal political instability in Argentina; the relationship between the two nations cooled down until shortly after the coup in March 1976.
 In July 1977, an Argentine delegation made up of four people arrived in Tehran.
 For two days they met with their Iranian counterparts and discussed different possibilities of cooperation, and created a list of possible agreements of which would be signed at a later date.

 In 1979, Iran experienced a Revolution which saw the Shah removed from power and sent into exile.
 The triumph of the Islamic Revolution in Iran in 1979 did not represent, in principle, any damage in bilateral relations between the two nations.
 In 1990, Argentina signed a Nuclear Energy Agreement with Iran.